Skip to main content

 • Keep cached content identical across requests (no timestamps, request IDs, or dynamic inserts).

-• Put dynamic content after the cache boundary (typically the final user message).
+• Put dynamic content after the cache boundary (typically the latest user message).

 Behavior:

-• Any change to the cached prefix (even a single character) results in a cache miss and a new cache creation.
+• Any prefix change (even one character) causes a cache miss and new cache creation.

 {